A lipid disorder means that you have high levels of either low-density lipoprotein (LDL) cholesterol, or elevated levels of fats called triglycerides.

-A lack of exercise can cause an increase in LDL.
-Exercise is shown to boost healthy HDL cholesterol.
-Smoking can also increase bad cholesterol by causing plaque to build up in your arteries.
+A lack of exercise can increase your LDL.
+Exercise is shown to boost your healthy HDL cholesterol.
+Smoking can also increase your bad cholesterol by causing plaque to build up in your arteries.
 Your family history can also tell you whether you’re at risk for high blood cholesterol.

-High cholesterol and triglycerides are detected by a blood test.
-This test is called a lipid profile.
-A lipid profile measures your total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.
-Before having this test, your doctor may ask that you refrain from eating and drinking liquids other than water for at least 12 hours before the test.
+High cholesterol and triglyceride levels can be detected by a blood test called a lipid profile, or lipid panel.
+A lipid profile measures your total cholesterol (both LDL and HDL cholesterol) and triglycerides.
+Your doctor will likely ask you to avoid eating and drinking liquids other than water for at least 10 to 12 hours before this test.

-The lipid profile measures cholesterol in milligrams of cholesterol per deciliter, which is depicted as dL.
+The lipid profile measures cholesterol in milligrams of cholesterol per deciliter (mg/dL).

-A combination of exercise and medications are often used to correct high cholesterol and triglycerides.
+A combination of exercise and medications can correct high cholesterol and triglycerides.

-Statins are used most commonly to treat high cholesterol.
-This medication works by blocking a substance created in your liver to produce cholesterol.
-In turn, your liver begins to remove cholesterol from your blood.
-Statins may also absorb cholesterol trapped in the arteries.
+A group of drugs called “statins” are commonly used to treat high cholesterol.
+This type of medication blocks a substance created in your liver that produces cholesterol.
+Your liver then removes cholesterol from your blood.
+Statins can also absorb cholesterol trapped in your arteries.

 Commonly prescribed statins include:

-Cholesterol absorption inhibitors lower your cholesterol by limiting your body’s absorption of dietary cholesterol.
-Sometimes this medication is combined with statins.
+Medications called “cholesterol absorption inhibitors” lower your cholesterol by limiting your body’s absorption of dietary cholesterol.
+They are sometimes combined with statins.

-Bile-acid-binding resins are also used to lower high blood cholesterol.
-These medications work by trapping the bile resins (which contain cholesterol) and prevent them from being reabsorbed in your small intestine.
+Medications called “bile-acid-binding resins” can also lower high blood cholesterol.
+These medications trap bile resins (which contain cholesterol) and prevent them from being reabsorbed in your small intestine.

-Fibrates lower high triglyceride levels in the blood.
+Fibrates are medications that lower high triglyceride levels in your blood.

 Omega-3 fatty acids available over the counter are commonly used to lower triglycerides and LDL.
-Omega-3 fatty acids are polyunsaturated fats that work to increase your heart’s health.
-These fats are naturally found in fatty fish such as salmon.
-Plant oils such as canola and olive oil also contain omega-3.
-According to the Harvard School of Public Health, omega-6 fatty acids are also shown to lower LDL (Harvard, 2012).
+Omega-3 fatty acids are polyunsaturated fats that increase your heart’s health.
+These fats are naturally found in fatty fish, such as salmon.
+Plant oils such as canola and olive oil also contain omega-3 fatty acids.

-To keep heart-healthy, the American Heart Association (AHA) recommends eating no more than seven percent of your daily caloric intake in saturated fat.
-They also recommend limiting trans-fat to no more than one percent (AHA).
-Eating plenty of whole grains, fruit, and vegetables can also help decrease high cholesterol.
+The American Heart Association (AHA) recommends that no more than 6 percent of your daily calories come from saturated fat.
+The AHA also recommends limiting transfat to no more than 1 percent.
+Eating plenty of whole grains, fruit, and vegetables can also decrease high cholesterol.

-Other ways you can encourage a healthy cholesterol level is by:
+Other ways you can maintain a healthy cholesterol level include:

-- choosing skinless poultry with no visible fat
+- eating skinless poultry with no visible fat

 - eating low-fat or fat-free dairy products

-- consuming polyunsaturated fats and monounsaturated fat sources in place of saturated and trans-fats
+- consuming polyunsaturated fats and mono-unsaturated fat instead of saturated fats and transfats

-- participating in regular exercise at least 30 minutes per day, four days a week
+- exercising for at least 30 minutes per day, four days per week

-- avoid fast food, junk food, and processed meats
+- avoiding fast food, junk food, and processed meats

-- eat grilled and roasted foods instead of fried foods
+- eating grilled and roasted foods instead of fried foods